Marvel Cinematic Universe Watch Order - Updated

 - Thor, Loki, Sif, Heimdall.
 Odin, Jane Foster, Darcy, Dr Selvig, Agent Coulson, Hawkeye, Tessaract, Nick Fury

-- The introduction to the more magical and cosmic sides of the universe.
+- ESSENTIAL.
+The introduction to the more magical and cosmic sides of the universe.
 Ups the stakes of the universe so works well as one of the last things before Avengers.

 Marvel One-Shot: The Consultant